matlink/gplayweb/README.md

 Installation (consider using a virtualenv)
 ------------------------------------------

-- First of all, you need [GPlayCli](https://github.com/matlink/gplaycli).
+It requires [GPlayCli](https://github.com/matlink/gplaycli), but will be added automatically if you clone this repo recursively.

-- Then, clone this repo recursively for submodules (gplaycli) :
+- Clone this repo recursively for submodules (gplaycli) :

 		$ git clone https://github.com/matlink/gplayweb --recursive
 - Install `gplaycli` requirements :